 Our Analysis and Test Results

-The Sequoia 4 is a spacious warmer-weather tent that's mostly straightforward to pitch after getting the hang of it.
-The rainfly offers some cool features, including two side windows, two vents, side guyline attachments, and door clips.
-And, if you bring your trekking poles, you can make an awning with it too.
+The Sequoia 4 is a spacious warmer-weather tent that's straightforward to pitch after getting the hang of it.
+The rainfly offers cool features, including two side windows, two vents, side guyline attachments, and door clips.
+And, if you bring your trekking poles, you can make an awning with them.
 Lots of mesh makes for good views and air circulation, though this lessens privacy considerably.
 While not the best in inclement weather, this 4-person tent is open, well built, has a clever and useful rainfly, and would make a great addition to anyone's camping gear.

 Space and Comfort

 Rain is also another factor to watch out for.
-Though the material used on the Sequoia is exceptional, there simply isn't enough rainfly coverage over the mesh to avoid some moisture sneaking in with heavy winds.
+Though the material used on the Sequoia is exceptional, there isn't enough rainfly coverage over the mesh to avoid some moisture sneaking in with heavy winds.
 To put it bluntly, if you are looking for a bad weather tent, look elsewhere.
 But if you are looking for a breathable, shade-happy tent, the Sequoia 4 is hard to top.

 Ease of Use

 Color-coded poles and large sleeves make setting up the Sequoia 4 fairly straightforward.
-The fly is a bit harder to figure out due to its odd shape and tight connection points, but the tent still pitches in a little over nine minutes — on the longer side compared to other options in our review, but still mostly frustration-free.
+The fly is a bit harder to figure out due to its odd shape and tight connection points, but the tent still pitches in a little over nine minutes — on the longer side than other options in our review, but still mostly frustration-free.

-Teardown is much faster than setup, though the tent does hold air while getting rolled up, and stuffing it into the included bag is a little tight.
-As we've seen with other North Face tents, the bag is more of a tote than a proper tent bag.
+The teardown is much faster than setup, though the tent does hold air while getting rolled up, and stuffing it into the included bag is a little tight.
+As seen with other North Face tents, the bag is more of a tote than a proper tent bag.
 The Sequoia weighs in at 13 pounds, and its packed size will leave plenty of room in the trunk for other essentials.

 For a 4-person tent, the Sequoia is pretty large.
-The height of the tent makes changing easy, though privacy is non-existent without the fly on.
+The tent's height makes changing easy, though privacy is non-existent without the fly on.
 The included footprint with attached doormat is a nice clean touch, and if your camp spot doesn't include shade, the awning feature will keep everyone cool.
 With the awning down and sealed, the vestibule is fairly large and can cook a snack if you are caught in a storm.